 - In Ender's Shadow, Bean gets his name when some other street children are taunting him that he isn't worth a bean.
 He then immediately lampshades that the name sucks, but the mere fact that he has a name at all is enough of a sign of status that he'll take it.

-- Ender himself gains his nickname because his older sister couldn't pronounce "Andrew."
+- In Ender's Game, Ender gains his nickname because his older sister couldn't pronounce "Andrew".

 - "Yes, Betrayer of Hope.
 So men have named me, just as they named you the Dragon.
 When they gave me that name they intended to revile me, but I will yet make them kneel and worship it.
 What will you do with your name?
 After this day they will call you the Kinslayer, what will you do with that?"

-- In Harry Potter, the Gryffindors' eventual adoption of "Weasley Is Our King" after Ron's first successful turn as Keeper could count as a version of this, similar to the American adoption of "Yankee Doodle."
-Though, they changed the lyrics to praise Ron and his Quidditch skills rather than keeping the insulting ones.
+- In Harry Potter, the Slytherians compose "Weasley Is Our King" thanking Ron for his terrible goalkeeping skills helping them win a match.
+Later the Gryffindors' use the song themselves after Ron's first successful turn as Keeper, much the same way the Americans adopted "Yankee Doodle," though the Gryffindors changed the lyrics to praise Ron and his Quidditch skills rather than keeping the insulting ones.

 - In the same book, the Ministry attempts to restrict the amount of defensive magic students can learn out of fear Dumbledore wants to turn them into his own private army.
 Since the Big Bad is out there building up his power base, the students form a secret Defense group and name it "Dumbledore's Army".
 When they're discovered, Dumbledore goes along with the idea in order to prevent any blame falling on the students.
 He notes it's "Dumbledore's Army", not "Potter's Army."